Earth is a wonderful place. These are some of the most beautiful places in the world that you won’t believe actually exist.

 The Alsace-Lorraine region is located in the northeast of France with Strasbourg being its main city.
 You can reach Strasbourg in around 2 hours on a fast train from Paris.

 This region lies just on the border with Germany and over the last two centuries, it has passed between French and German ownership many times.
 The result is that the architecture has a distinctly Germanic appearance.

-Brightly coloured, timber-framed houses adorned with flowers line the narrow, cobbled streets and look like they are straight out of a fairy tale.
+Brightly colored, timber-framed houses adorned with flowers line the narrow, cobbled streets and look like they are straight out of a fairy tale.

-In fact, it is rumoured that certain towns and villages in the Alsace region have been the inspiration for fairy tale movies such as Beauty and the Beast.
+In fact, it is rumored that certain towns and villages in the Alsace region have been the inspiration for fairy tale movies such as Beauty and the Beast.

 Two of the most beautiful villages in France are located in this region; Eguisheim and Riquewihr.
 These villages are incredibly photogenic and everywhere you turn you will find Instagram-worthy material, but one of the most photographed places in the region has to be a little house in Eguisheim.

 It is located on the Rue du Rempart Sud at Les Muses du Rempart d’Eguisheim.
 Alsace is also a big wine-making region in France with Riesling being the main grape variety.

 You will see vines growing on the undulating hills of the region and you can take a drive up into the hills to get away from the crowds for spectacular views, particularly over Kayersberg.

 Colmar is the best place to stay for exploring the region.
 There are many hotels and guest houses in the Little Venice area of Colmar as well as a large choice of restaurants.